oonap0oo/QB64-projects/README.md

     e = 0.25
     f = 0.1

-The code graphs a set of solutions to the equations of thr Aizawa attractor which have three unknowns x,y and z.
+The code graphs a set of solutions to the equations of the Aizawa attractor which have three unknowns x,y and z.
 It uses randomised initial conditions for the x parameter.
 The code then uses rotations and projection to convert each x,y,z point into a 2D representation for graphing.
 For each solution run a random color is used.

 ![aizawa_attractor_rnd1.png](aizawa_attractor_rnd1.png)
 ![aizawa_attractor_rnd2.png](aizawa_attractor_rnd2.png)